THIS YEAR'S IN-PERSON ALTERNATIVE CHRISTMAS FAIR WILL TAKE PLACE ON SUNDAY, DECEMBER 7!

 PROJECT SISTER FAMILY SERVICES

-Project Sister Family Services is a non-profit rape crisis agency dedicated to reducing the trauma and risk of sexual assault and child abuse.
-We have 24-hour hotlines to assist with crisis intervention and accompaniment services to forensic medical exams, police reportings, court proceedings, and Title IX meetings.
-We offer counseling to adult survivors of sexual violence, and to child victims of any type of child abuse, school based bullying, and witnesses to crimes.
-We also offer free community education and violence prevention workshops.
-All services are completely free of charge.
+Project Sister Family Services is the local rape crisis center, and we service 21 different cities within East San Gabriel and Inland Valleys of Southern California.
+All of our services are completely free, and they are available to those impacted by sexual assault and child abuse.
+We have a 24- hour hotline that assists with crisis intervention as well as accompaniment services to law enforcement, hospital for forensic exams, court proceedings as well as Title IX processings.
+We offer counseling to adult survivors of sexual violence, and to child victims of any type of child abuse, school-based bullying, and witnesses to crimes.
+Through our outreach department we are able to provide violence prevention with a trauma informed approach.